dylan-profiler/visions/paper/paper.md

 ### Data summarization

 Producing highly representative descriptive statistics, also known as data summarization is a critical first step in most exploratory data analysis (EDA).
-However, physical type representations are rarely sufficiently informative to fully guide initial, exploratory, steps.
+However, machine type representations are rarely sufficiently informative to fully guide initial, exploratory, steps.
 Consider the 5-star movie rating scale - although numeric, measures like simple means fail to capture the statistical characteristics of the measure.
 Work on the automated EDA tool [@pandasprofiling] regularly faced this challenge and served as initial motivation for developing `visions`.

 ### Simplifying Data Workflows with `visions`

-Decoupling semantic and physical types allows programmers to reuse type-specific logic in many subsequent tasks and hence can be used to simplify data workflows.
+Decoupling semantic and machine types allows programmers to reuse type-specific logic in many subsequent tasks and hence can be used to simplify data workflows.
 For example, [data validation](https://dylan-profiler.github.io/visions/visions/applications/validation.html) covering meaningful properties of the data, has to include some form of [data summarization](https://dylan-profiler.github.io/visions/visions/applications/summarizer.html), which in turn relies on meaningful types.
 Similarly, in [machine learning](https://dylan-profiler.github.io/visions/visions/applications/machine_learning.html) the encoding of variables depends on their [statistical data type](https://en.wikipedia.org/wiki/Statistical_data_type), which are also used for [data summarization](https://dylan-profiler.github.io/visions/visions/applications/summarizer.html).
 Potential workflows that could be simplified range from general data workflows to domain-specific applications including machine learning.